Subject Information

 Through either route the Big Ideas themes are further developed through key topic areas in each science specialism.
 In Biology these are cells and organisation, disease and bioenergetics, biological responses, ecology, genetics and reproduction.
 For Chemistry the key areas are atoms, bonding and moles, chemical reactions and energy changes, rates, equilibrium and organic chemistry, analysis and the Earth’s resources.
 Whilst in Physics students will learn about energy and energy resources, particles at work, forces in action, waves, electromagnetism and space.

-Throughout the course, concepts are revisited with multiple opportunities for students to review and re-engage with their previous learning.
+Throughout the course, concepts and skills are revisited; with multiple opportunities for students to review and re-engage with their previous learning.
 Retrieval of prior information is integral to the course, with students advancing and refining their conceptual understanding over time.
+SL’s?
 Students are encouraged to make links between their previous and current learning in the three science disciplines and other areas of the curriculum.
-Scientific literacy skills are a key focus, with students regularly reviewing scientific articles and completing extended writing tasks.
+Scientific literacy skills are a key focus, with students regularly completing extended writing tasks.

 Following GCSEs, students can select to continue their seven-year journey through the science curriculum via Biology, Chemistry and Physics A levels.
-A STEM Access Course is provided for students with lower GCSE grades in the sciences or mathematics to provide additional support for a successful transition to studying the science at A level.
+A STEM Access Course is provided in year 12, for students with lower GCSE grades in the sciences or mathematics to provide additional support for a successful transition to studying the sciences at A level.

 Biology A Level